kaushiksamanta/queue-craft/README.md

 ### Retry Mechanism

-QueueCraft provides a configurable retry mechanism with exponential backoff for handling transient failures:
+QueueCraft provides a configurable retry mechanism with exponential backoff for handling transient failures.
+Delay queue logic is now handled directly in the worker (see the implementation of requeueWithRetryCount):

 ```typescript
 const worker = queueCraft.createWorker<MyEventPayloadMap>({